theocampelo/dontchat/README.md

 Create a private chat over dontpad.
 Current language: PT-BR

 Bear in mind this version is barely functional.
-The chat currently only updates as long as there is chat interaction.
+The chat currently only updates client-side as long as a message is sent.
 This will be corrected when curses is implemented, allowing it to work as a proper chat client.
 If you want to add this functionality yourself, be my guest. :)

 * Made for GNU/Linux environments.
 * This client currently uses your environment USER variable